HarrisQ/harrisq.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Mathematics, University Of Toronto, 2009-2014
+* M.A. in Economics, University Of Toronto, 2014-2015
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Statistics, University Of Toronto, 2015-2016
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Statistics, Pennsylvania State University, 2016-2021 (expected)

 Work experience
 ======